samzabala/framework/docs/sections/components/modal.md

 # Modal

-NOTE: only one instance of a modal (not counting trumbowyg modals) can be rendered a time because it makes managing the modal easier
+NOTE: only one instance of a modal can be rendered a time because it makes managing the modal easier

 This is how to setup a basic modal